Ganesamanian/Imbalanced-Class-Classification/README.md

     cd Imbalanced-Class-Classification
     ```

-2. Open Notebook and execute the cell
+2. Open Notebook `Classifying casting parts in detail.ipynb` and execute the cells

 ## License